 It was in Philadelphia where my healthcare career began as I found my first post-graduation employment doing mental health care coordination.
-My employment background over the past seventeen years includes being a clinical care coordinator assisting to connect individuals to outpatient treatment after inpatient psychiatric hospitalizations, working in a crisis center doing assessments on individuals needing various mental health treatments, doing street outreach in an attempt to reconnect clients to medical and mental health treatment, working for a health insurance company assisting Medicare members with benefit and coverage questions as well as working with seniors in an assisted living community to ensure their day to day needs were met.
+My employment background over the past twenty years includes being a clinical care coordinator assisting to connect individuals to outpatient treatment after inpatient psychiatric hospitalizations, working in a crisis center doing assessments on individuals needing various mental health treatments, doing street outreach in an attempt to reconnect clients to medical and mental health treatment, working for a health insurance company assisting Medicare members with benefit and coverage questions as well as working with seniors in an assisted living community to ensure their day to day needs were met.

-I have lived in Beaverton, OR for the past twelve years.
+I have lived in Beaverton, OR for the past fifteen years.
 The Great Northwest is a beautiful place to live and I look forward to assisting other families’ loved ones with an animal visitation service that can add additional meaning and value to an individual’s life.

-SoBrina has completed many months of dog training and has received her Canine Good Citizen Certificate from the Kennel Club of America.
-She has also successfully completed testing and is registered as therapy dog through Pet Partners.
+SoBrina came to live with me in January of 2012 and has completed many months of dog training; including receiving her Canine Good Citizen Certificate from the Kennel Club of America.
+She has also successfully completed testing and is registered as a therapy dog through Pet Partners.